nixrajput/portfolio-nextjs/README.md

 1. Update the content in the `data` directory:

    - Edit the `projects.js` file to add or modify project details.
+   - Edit the `services.js` file to add or modify services you provide.
    - Edit the `about.js` file to update your personal information.
    - Edit the `experiences.js` file to add or modify experiences you have.
    - Edit the `skills.js` file to add or modify skills you know.